Corona Virus Pandemic:

 Learn about our amazing variety of unique birdlife, reptiles, mammals and invertebrates in monsoon forests, savannah woodlands, mangroves, wetlands and billabongs around Darwin and the Top End.
 Your tour with us will be like an immersion in your very own wildlife documentary where you are informed, enriched and enabled with close and intimate connections to the wildlife and bush.

 We specialise in very small group, bird and nature watching tours.
-Your guide is Mike Jarvis, owner and operator of Experience the Wild, and on some tours joined by Ian Morris.
+Your guide is Ian McKerrow, owner and operator of Experience the Wild, and on some tours joined by Mike Jarvis or Ian Morris.
 We are passionate about the environment, local birdlife, wildlife and habitat as well as Indigenous culture and NT history and heritage.

 Experience the Wild!